 SA Medical Aids Now Pay for Weight Loss Treatment

-More and more people all over the world are seeking weight loss treatment as obesity becomes a bigger and bigger problem.
-These days being over-weight is no longer associated only with the wealthier countries.
+People all over the world are seeking weight loss treatment as obesity becomes a bigger problem.
+These days being over-weight is no longer to with wealthy countries.
 Worldwide obesity has doubled in the last thirty years.

-The World Health Organization (WHO) reports that nearly 3 million people die every year around the world due to being overweight or obese.
+The World Health Organization (WHO) reports that nearly 3 million people worldwide die annually due to being overweight or obese.

 The Profmed Medical Scheme says that in South Africa about 60% of the population is obese.
-To make matters even worse, nearly 80% of obese people and about 50% of dangerously obese people regarding themselves as being totally normal.
+And nearly 80% of obese people and about 50% of dangerously obese people think they are normal.

 The definition of obesity is that there is too much fat in the body in relation to the person’s total mass and this can have a negative impact on the person’s health.

 A rough guide to the ratio of fat to other components of the body is the Body Mass Index (BMI) method.
 Here the person’s height and weight is used and then compared to average weights of adults.
-A person is considered to be overweight if the BMI is equal or more than 25.
-He or she is regarded as being obese if the BMI is equal to or more than 30.
-A count of 40 or over is considered to be morbidly obese.
+A person is overweight if the BMI is equal or more than 25.
+Someone is obese if the BMI is equal to or more than 30.
+A count of 40 or over is morbidly obese.